 - (A) notorious

 - B miscellaneous

 - © priceless

-- Interpretended in the second secon
+- nuthless.

-Otzi is the most interesting archaeological find in history because the knowledge scientists are gaining from his discovery is unparalleled.

-^(B) The remains of Ötzi have unearthed many discoveries, including DNA and genetic information showing that there are at least 19 modern-day people related to Ötzi.

-© Food discovered around Ötzi and in his stomach revealed clues leading to the discovery of the route he traveled before his passing.

-D Ötzi was covered in tattoos, which some believe to be evidence of a technique used to relieve body aches and pains.
+- (A) Ötzi is the most interesting archaeological find in history because the knowledge scientists are gaining from his discovery is unparalleled. - ® The remains of Ötzi have unearthed many discoveries, including DNA and genetic information showing that there are at least 19 modern-day people related to Ötzi. - © Food discovered around Ötzi and in his stomach revealed clues leading to the discovery of the route he traveled before his passing. - D Ötzi was covered in tattoos, which some believe to be evidence of a technique used to relieve body aches and pains.